memachado/dynu-dns-update/README.md

 # dynu-dns-update

-Shell script to check current host/alias IPs and update them when needed.
+Python script to check current host/alias IPs and update them when needed.

 ## reference